 What is the best natural mulch?

-Sugar cane Mulch:
+Sugar cane garden mulching:

 Pea straw mulch:

 Generally considered one of the better types of mulch as it provides not only all of the benefits of the above mulch types.
-But it is high in nutrient and nutrient content which can provide many benefits around the garden.
+But it is high in nutrient and nutrient content which can give many benefits around the garden.
 Many gardeners use pea straw to enhance their vegetable gardens, roses and fruit trees.
 The best depth of material is around 30mm to 40mm.
 Slightly less than that of sugar cane mulch.